3.9 C

 – Explore History and Tranquility in the Heart of Kungsholmen

 A timeless architectural wonder, Kungsholm Church (Church of Ulrika Eleonora) is located on one of Stockholm’s central islands, beside Stockholm City Hall, and tucked away amid the lively streets of Kungsholmen.
-With its magnificent architecture and rich history, this historic site invites guests to travel back in time and take in a bit of Stockholm’s rich cultural heritage.
+This historic site invites visitors to step back in time and experience Stockholm’s rich culture with its stunning architecture and history.

 History of Kungsholm Church